drhsqlite/fossil-mirror/www/whyallinone.md

 >  *I don't want forum/web software built into my dvcs.*
 >  *I don't see how this improves over git.*

-The commenter hold whatever opinions he wants, of course.
-However, here are a few reasons why bundling other project management software with the DVCS might be useful:
+The commenter may hold whatever opinions they want, of course.
+However, here are a few reasons why bundling other project management features with the DVCS might be useful for a given project:

   1. There is single software package to install and manage for the project website.